bmx22c/Plugin_TwitchChatBotRenewed/README.md

 - Checkpoint: `⏩ Current CP: {crt_cp}/{max_cp}.`

 ### Commands
 You can enable or disable specific commands.
-This means that informations about what you haven't selected will not be sent to the server anymore.
+This means that information about what you haven't selected will not be sent to the server anymore.

 ### Strings
 You can configure every string that will be posted in the chat.